Hughp135/osustuff-tournaments/README.md

 You will need to set up back-end configuration before you can test lobbies locally.

+You need an osu!
+API key to be able to create tournaments since it fetches beatmaps from the osu API.
+Go to https://osu.ppy.sh/p/api to get an API key

 Optional: If you want to test logging in with your osu! account locally you will need to create an osu oAuth client following this guide: https://github.com/int-and-his-friends/osu-api-v2/wiki/OAuth-clients (this is the minimum required for lobby creation, since it fetches beatmaps from the osu API).
+Note: this is NOT the same as the osu api key.
+This is for the login flow (not for lobby creation).

 - Create a new file at `back-end/development.yml`.
 Leave out optional parameters if you don't need them.
 ```